gjwdyk/WAF-Demo-Notes/DeCrypt-TLS-Chrome-WireShark-on-Client/README.md

 You should now be able to decrypt TLS payload/data on connections which you captured the Pre-Master Secret information.
 Note that if you missed to capture the Pre-Master Secret information, TLS traffic which uses that Pre-Master Secret will not be decrypt-able.

-One sequence that can be reviewed in order to avoid this missing Pre-Master Secret:
+One sequence that can be reviewed in order to avoid missing Pre-Master Secret information:

 - [ ] Empty (delete the previous content) of the Pre-Master Secret Log File.
-Save the empty file.
+Save the empty file, and Close the file.
 - [ ] Open the Chrome/Chromium browser with empty tab/page.
 - [ ] Open the WireShark and start to do capture on the target interface(s).
 - [ ] Back to the empty browser, and start to browse to the target site.